TxHawks/jigsass-utils-size/README.md

-Where `<amount>` can be either a unitless number representing a number of typographic rhythm units as defined in [$jigsass-sizes](https://txhawks.github.io/jigsass-tools-typography/#variable-jigsass-sizes), a percentage, or a length specified in pixels or rems.
+Where `<amount>` can be either a unitless number representing a number of typographic rhythm units as defined in [$jigsass-sizes](https://txhawks.github.io/jigsass-tools-typography/#variable-jigsass-sizes), a percentage, or a length specified in pixels, ems, or rems.

 ## Installation